 When we challenge them to provide evidence for the existence of Odin, we get the following response: First, no ice-giants exist.
 Odin promised to wipe out the ice-giants.
 So, this since there are no ice-giants this is proof of Odin’s existence.

 Secondly, Odin is prolific in the early stories of paganism dating back through oral traditions in Germanic mythology.
 Odin (from Old Norse Óðinn).
-The evidence is prevalent in early forms of paganism, Odin was known in Old English as Wóden, in Old Saxon as Wōden, and in Old High German as Wuotan or Wodan.
+The God Odin is prevalent in early forms of paganism.
+Odin, in Old English as Wóden, in Old Saxon as Wōden, and in Old High German as Wuotan or Wodan.
 With so much historical evidence from so many authoritative sources it is obvious that Odin exists, right?

-The answer, no, you’re Wrong.
+The answer, no, you’re wrong.
 This isn’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures does not represent evidence they ever existed.
-Nor is it evidence they were extinguished by Odin.
+Nor is it evidence Odin got rid of them.
 And, the recounting of stories, no matter the age or supposed authority of origin does not suffice as proof for the existence of Odin.
 These points apply to all gods.
 Not just Odin.

 What are Spiritual Technologies?